ADDITIONAL INFORMATION

 |

 In an interview with Mike DiGiovanni, 69, on August 22, 2008 Mike said, “We were doing back then in 1987 and 88 what we now call Reality-Based.
 We were learning to do room clearing with paint guns.
-We stacked up boxes and learned about cover and concealment, how to keep a low profile in crowds to avoid fights, and we did airplane hijacking stuff long before it became popular.
+We stacked up boxes and learned about cover and concealment, how to keep a low profile in crowds to avoid fights, and we did airplane hijacking defense stuff long before it became popular.
 We set up Lou’s place in an airplane configuration, learned how to fight with rolled up magazines as improvised weapons, fight in aisles, and the likes.
 Jim was toying around with a lot of ideas at the time, which nobody else was doing in the martial arts then.
 Today everybody is doing what Jim started.
 It’s a lot easier to build on something that has already been started than to break new ground.”

 |